7 Essential Tips For RVing With A Bike

 Will you be doing a lot of trail riding and bumping over rough terrain?
 If so, you’ll want to go with a mountain bike.
 In fact, even those who won’t be doing wilderness riding but do tend to spend time in campgrounds with rough roads may want to pick out a nice mountain bike for the sake of durability.

-That said, there are some riding types that may call for another kind of bike.
+That said, there are some riding types that may call for another type.
 Campers who use their bikes primarily as a means of transportation around well-developed campgrounds and towns and cities will probably prefer a street or hybrid bike.

 Meanwhile, those who camp only on beaches might need a beach cruiser that can handle sand well.